mobie/platybrowser-project/analysis/morphology_clustering/README.md

 If you only wish to run a subset of these, you can comment out lines under input: to only leave the desired results.

 ### Results
-The Snakemake workflow runs the clustering shown in the main paper, but also many other analyses.
-Here I summarise the output (but each of the rules are commented to describe what results they produce):
+The Snakemake workflow runs the clustering shown in the main paper (output in subsets > all), but also many other analyses.
+Here I summarise the output
+(but each of the rules are commented to describe what results they produce):

 morph_vs_genes: